pabloinsente/sf_for_beh_ss/README.md

 jupyter lab eda.ipynb
 ```

 This should open Jupyter Lab.
-Further instructions in the noteook
+Further instructions in the notebook

 #### 4.2 Stats Example (`stats_example.py`)